wshon/madedit-mod/README.txt

 5. Improve UI and performance
 6. Change language tag from "MadEdit" to "MadEdit-Mod"
-7. Quick search in ToolBar, toggle show/hide with F8, follow your search direction if you hit Enter after inputing some text
+7. Quick search in ToolBar, toggle show/hide with F8, follow your search direction if you hit Enter after inputing some text.
+Searching during inputing
 8. Fix bug of initialized bookmark width
 Update Simplified Chinese